Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 1. Create a new GCloud project.
 2. Add a Firebase project to the created GCloud project.
 3. Deploy the Firebase components like Firestore rules and Firebase Functions.
-4. Build the Metrics Web Application
+4. Build the Metrics Web Application.
-5. Deploy the Metrics Web Application to the Firebase Hosting
+5. Deploy the Metrics Web Application to the Firebase Hosting.
 6. Cleanup the created directories, etc.

 ### Metrics CLI interfaces